mzrimsek/dart-todo/SETUP.md

 2. [PostgreSQL](https://www.postgresql.org/download/)

 # Databases
-Run the following commands in psql
+Run the following commands in PostgreSQL.
+Using pgAdmin is recommended.

 ## Application Database
 Create the database